 All communication with your program is via STDIN and STDOUT.
 On each turn, your hunter will receive via STDIN as set of percepts.
 On each turn, your hunter must respond within 1 second with an action.
 (Don't worry.
-1 second is a long time.)
+1 second is a long time unless your program falls into an infinite loop.)

+The percepts come as a comma-separated list of five bits of information: (stench,breeze,glitter,bump,scream).
+Each bit is shown as a letter "y" or a letter "n".

+Example: n,n,n,n,n

-The percepts come as a comma-separated list of five bits of information: (stench,breeze,glitter,bump,scream) Example: n,n,n,n,n Stench means you can smell the Wumpus in an adjacent cell Breeze means you can tell there is a pit in an adjacent cell Glitter means there is gold in the current cell.
-You win.
-Game over.
-Bump means you tried to move forward but ran into a wall and did not move.
-Scream means you shot the Wumpus and it is now dead and no longer dangerous.
+Stench: "y" means you can smell the Wumpus in an adjacent cell

+Breeze: "y" means you can tell there is a pit in an adjacent cell

+Glitter: "y" means there is gold in the current cell.

+Bump: "y" means you tried to move forward but ran into a wall and did not move.

+Scream: "y" means you shot the Wumpus and it is now dead and no longer dangerous.
+You can still smell it if you are close enough.

+In addition to the specified five inputs, the line may contain other inputs that you should ignore.
+Specifically, it may contain a counter indicating how many moves have been made, but you should not rely on it.